 After bouncing around in a few bands for the next decade or so, Chenier resurfaced in the late 70s with Fist.
 With him handling guitars and vocals, the original lineup was rounded out by Ed Eagan on keyboards, Bob Moffatt on bass and drummer Mike Wetmore.
 They began honing their chops doing small clubs in and around the Ottawa and Toronto circuits, and eventually graduated to the 'B circuit' while touring the eastern-Canadian/US areas.

-Still, the group hit paydirt with not one ... but two FM staples that summer.
-"Double Or Nothing" again showcased Chenier's talent for writing slick, driving guitar riffs, while "Thunder In Rock" was easily the year's best tune on the airwaves.
+Still, the group hit paydirt with not one, but a pair of FM staples that summer.
+"Double Or Nothing" again showcased Chenier's talent for writing slick, driving guitar riffs, while "Thunder In Rock" was easily one of the year's best tune on the airwaves.
 Other killer cuts included "It's Late," "Open The Gates", the title track (complete with Sherlock Holmes excerpt) and "Evil Cold".
 Backed by the album's success, the group took the show on the road again for the better part of the next two years, backing up Rush, Triumph, Girlschool, Toronto, Harlequin, Kim Mitchell, The Police and Heart.
 The very first 'Monsters of Rock' tour also featured Fist with Motorhead, Molly Hatchet and Krokus.

 In 1983, John Chenier passed away from a brain-related illness which hemhorraged.
 Around this time, Ron Chenier was approached with a project that would've redefined the term 'duet', coupling his vocal prowess with that of another Canadian upstart, The Headpins' Darby Mills.
 "A&M asked if I would be interested in doing a couple of songs with Darby, because at that time A&M said that we were Canada's heaviest male and female rock voices, and they were interested enough to explore that avenue.
 But I don't know if they ever asked Darby or Darby's manager at that time or not.
 Would've been interesting, tho," Chenier said.

-Featuring newcomer Dave MacDonald on guitars and keyboards, IN THE RED hit the shelves in February of '83.
-Giving the band a more diverse sound, MacDonald also shared vocal duties.
+Featuring newcomer Dave MacDonald on vocals IN THE RED hit the shelves in February of '83.
 Produced by world renowned studio-guru Nick Blagona (Deep Purple, Rush) The single, "If I'm Not Loved", along with the roaring lead-off "When I'm Bad I'm Better," "It Ain't Good" and "Street Fighting Heroes" all pushed the band on another series of major tours with Molly Hatchet again and ZZ Top.
 But unhappy with the label's 'big wigs', Fist left A&M the next year.

 "Part of the problem was they didn't know how to handle us, and kept us in the dark a lot," Chenier reflected.
 "We didn't even know we had a following in Europe.
 They said they'd drop the 'Myo' from our name in Europe, but never did."

-Chenier took time off From Fist for his side project TKO, but by '85 resurfaced with Fist for DANGER ZONE on Cobra Records.
-With new keyboardist Laurie Curry (ex of Slammer), Chenier produced the album, whose title track, "Muscle Gun" and "Voices" were all released as singles, which prompted another North American tour with Motorhead, and Johnny Winter.
+The departure from A&M, along with the politics of recording IN THE RED, caused the band to split into two camps.
+Chenier formed TKO with Tessier, newcomers Bob Moffatt on bass, and Mike Wetmore on drums.
+Nystrom Nystrom and MacDonald continued on as Coda, adding guitarist Marty Newall, Sylvain Dubois on keyboards, and drummer Bill Bortolotti.
+Both bands exclusively played Fist songs in their shows.
+By '85 the legal cloud of red tape surrounding the band's name had dissipated, and Chenier resurrected Fist for DANGER ZONE on Cobra Records.
+With a returning Moffatt and Patterson, new keyboardist Laurie Curry (ex of Slammer) was added.
+Chenier produced the album, whose title track, "Muscle Gun," and "Voices" were all released as singles.
+This prompted another North American tour with Motorhead and Johnny Winter.
 An independant label which specialized in the metal genre, Cobra's signing Fist seemed a marriage made in heaven, but outside interests saw Chenier fold up Fist's tent again a year later and the label folded soon after.

 The band got back together in '91 for a series of dates on the Ontario circuit, which led to a full reunion cross-Canada tour.
 Following the tour, they ended up in the studios, and shopped the tapes around to some independent metal labels.
 REIGN OF TERROR, which contained the raucus "God Damn," a remixed version of "Muscle Gun" and the powerful "I Will Remember," was released in '93 on MaGaDa Records in the UK, US and Japan.